angeluriot/angeluriot/README.md

 ## [🌊 2D fluid simulation *(2020)*](https://github.com/angeluriot/2D_fluid_simulation)

-This program approximates the solutions of the Navier- Stokes equations to simulate the behavior of a fluid in 2D, and you can shake it in real time with the mouse.
+This program approximates the solutions of the Navier-Stokes equations to simulate the behavior of a fluid in 2D, and it can be shaken with the mouse in real time.
 It does not use at all the particles visible on the screen for the calculation, they behave like buoys floating on the surface so that we can see what is happening...

 <p align="center">
 	<a href="https://github.com/angeluriot/2D_fluid_simulation"><img src="https://www.angeluriot.com/storage/gifs/2D_fluid.gif" width="500"></a>